Cybersecurity Awareness Month 2024

 Enabling Multi-Factor Authentication

 When an organization implements multi-factor authentication (MFA), a user must provide two or more verification factors to access a system or an account.
-MFA helps reduce the likelihood that a cyber criminal can gain unauthorized access.
+MFA helps reduce the likelihood that a cybercriminal can gain unauthorized access.
 For example, remote employees may be required to use a unique VPN to log into their work network.
 MFA can also be used for email accounts to help reduce business email compromises.

 Updating Software